On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Defense

 \subsection{Efficiency-Aware Computation Schedule}

-A critical non-functional requirement for many online AI systems is adherence to stringent service level agreements, particularly concerning low latency and high throughput during peak service scenarios.
-Introducing an auditing mechanism must not compromise these performance goals.
-To address \textbf{C3}, we design an efficiency-aware computation schedule mechanism that enables real-time auditing without introducing observable latency into the production inference pipeline.

-Due to the associated performance cost, exhaustively auditing every single inference in a high-throughput system is often infeasible.
-Thus, \method adopts a statistically grounded approach to runtime validating.
-Instead of a deterministic check on every inference, \method employs a confidential random sampling mechanism. \task secretly selects a small, randomized subset of inference requests for validation via the trusted TEE-COO path.
-The goal of our mechanism is not necessarily to position every abnormal inference but to detect systemic misbehavior with an extremely high degree of confidence.
+To address \textbf{C3}, our validation mechanism must be efficient and accurate enough for \infer.
+Thus, we design a confidential random sampling validation mechanism that allows \task to use TEE-COO trusted inference to validate \data's untrusted inference (as shown in Appx.~\ref{app:crsv}).
+This mechanism allows trusted and untrusted inferences to run in parallel and requires fewer trusted inferences to detect malicious behavior of \data.

-Suppose $N$ samples need to be inferred in an inference query. $K$ is the abnormal inference ratio of $N$ samples, and $W$ is the ratio of samples that \task can secretly validate in TEE.
+Suppose $N$ samples need to be inferred in an inference query. $K$ is the ratio of $N$ samples that are tampered by \data, and $W$ is the ratio of samples that \task can secretly validate in TEE.
 Our key insight is that, for efficiency reasons, \task cannot audit every individual inference from \data during \infer.
-A more practical and effective approach is for \method to secretly validate a designated set of $WN$ samples ($W \cdot 100\%$ of the dataset); if any inference instance is detected to be abnormal within this set, \task can reasonably conclude that \data's inference software is executed abnormally.
-This confidence level is formally defined as the Detection Success Rate (DSR), which provides a quantifiable, probabilistic guarantee of detection:
+A more practical and effective approach is for \method to secretly validate a designated set of $WN$ samples ($W \cdot 100\%$ of the dataset); if any inference instance is detected to be malicious within this set, \task can reasonably conclude that \data is acting maliciously.
+We can formulate as follows to give a theoretical Defense Success Rate (DSR):

-$\binom{N}{WN}$ refers to the process of randomly sampling $WN$ instances from $N$ total inferences for validation. $\binom{N-\mathit{K}N}{WN}$ denotes a sampling of $WN$ validation instances that does not include any abnormal inferences.
+$\binom{N}{WN}$ refers to the process of randomly sampling $WN$ instances from $N$ total inferences for validation. $\binom{N-\mathit{K}N}{WN}$ denotes a sampling of $WN$ validation instances that does not include any tampered inferences.
 The motivation of this mechanism is that \task can secretly send the target IDs to the enclave via TEE attestation for inference validation.
 Therefore, the sample IDs inferred within the enclave remain a complete black box to \data.